-For many people, Fall is a time to retreat indoors and get cozy.
-So feel free to throw on those fuzzy socks, but you may want to think twice before lighting that pumpkin scented candle on your coffee table.
+For many, fall is a time to retreat indoors and get cozy.
+Feel free to throw on those fuzzy socks, but you may want to think twice before lighting that pumpkin scented candle on your coffee table.

-This is because everything from scented candles to your favorite bar of soap contains synthetic fragrances which pose greater health risks than most people are aware of.
+This is because everything from scented candles to your favorite bar of soap may contain synthetic fragrances which pose greater health risks than most people are aware of.

 Read on to learn what synthetic fragrances are, how they put your health at risk and alternative ways to smell the scents you love without sacrificing your wellbeing.